-- a. develop policies based on Children's Services guidance documents for their curriculum specialist area; - b. update colleagues within the school in any change in practice; - c. issue safety guidance for their curriculum specialist area; - d. carry out risk assessments for their curriculum specialist areas; - e. follow safe working procedures personally; - f. ensure equipment, including personal protection equipment, is maintained in a safe condition and that substances hazardous to health are stored in a safe place; - g. give adequate safety information in lessons as required; - h. ensure that special working procedures, protective clothing and equipment, etc., are provided and used where necessary; - i. attend to general tidiness in the work area; - j. ensure that clear instructions and warnings are given, to students, verbally and in writing as often as necessary; - k. report defects and make recommendations to the headteacher where necessary;

-I. ensure all accidents within the area of responsibility are recorded in line with the school policy.
+- a. develop policies based on East Sussex County Council's guidance documents for their curriculum specialist area; - b. update colleagues within the school on any change in practice; - c. issue safety guidance for their curriculum specialist area; - d. carry out risk assessments for their curriculum specialist areas; - e. follow safe working procedures personally; - f. ensure equipment, including personal protection equipment, is maintained in a safe condition and that substances hazardous to health are stored in a safe place; - g. give adequate safety information in lessons as required; - h. ensure that special working procedures, protective clothing and equipment, etc., are provided and used where necessary; - i. attend to general tidiness in the work area; - j. ensure that clear instructions and warnings are given, to students, verbally and in writing as often as necessary; - k. report defects and make recommendations to the Headteacher where necessary; - I. ensure all accidents within the area of responsibility are recorded in line with the school policy.

-3.5 Teaching Assistants/Support Staff
+3.5 Teaching Assistants

-The teaching assistant/HLTA/INA is immediately responsible to the teacher whilst the class is in session; otherwise their line manager is the Inclusion Manager.
+The teaching assistant is immediately responsible to the teacher whilst the class is in session; otherwise their line manager is the SENCo